 But the coming weeks and months will highlight more than ever, the importance of community, culture and creativity.
 And that IS something we know a bit about.

-Whilst Community has traditionally been associated with people living, working and socialising together IRL, the internet changed that.
-Technology has enabled the strengthening of more obvious community groups (eg friends, family, neighbours and colleagues keeping in touch by whats app, social media and email) as well as the development of online communities which have brought people together not in person, but online via their common interests (eg new mums supporting each other via chatrooms, students enjoying collective learning experiences via online tutorials, hobbyists swapping tips via Instagram).
-A community (whether online or offline) is powerful.
-In a time when people are feeling powerless, it can provide a sense of support, of belonging and of influence, knowing that we can achieve more collectively than we can individually.
-Croydon has always had a strong sense of community and at East Croydon Cool, we hope to use our online influence to help the community in as many ways as possible.
+Whilst Community was traditionally always associated with people living, working and socialising together IRL, the internet changed things.
+Technology has enabled the strengthening of more obvious community groups and also helped develop virtual communities (by bringing people together not in person, but online via their common interests).
+A community (whether offline or online) is powerful and countless evidence reminds us we can achieve more collectively than we can individually.
+In a time when people are feeling out of control, community can provide a sense of support, of belonging and of influence.
+Croydon has always had a strong sense of community and at East Croydon Cool, we hope to leverage the online community we have built to help local residents, businesses, entrepreneurs and workers in as many ways as possible.

 In terms of Culture and Creativity, Croydon is ahead of the curve (we won Borough of Culture 2023 by demonstrating it!).
 Creativity is going to be a vital skill in these new times; both in terms of dealing with new problems and in keeping sane.
 People are going to need new types of cultural and creative activities to keep them entertained and we are confident Croydon’s people and organisations will find ways in which to provide it.
-East Croydon Cool will use our online influence and community network to showcase Croydon’s culture and creativity during this time.
+East Croydon Cool aims to leverage our online community to showcase Croydon’s culture and creativity during this time.